 “Staying emotionally connected to our family members is actually a very critical human need that we have,” Crouch said.
 “If intense family discussions lead to disconnection, people storming away from the table, that is truly distressing and makes people want to avoid it.”

-Events unfolding around the 2023 holidays may pose specific challenges, like heated arguments across generations about the Israel-Hamas war or the looming 2024 election in the United States.
+Events unfolding around the 2024 holidays may pose specific challenges, like heated arguments across generations about the November election in the United States, or the ongoing the Israel-Hamas war.
 But while differences in ideology or opinion often spark clashes between family members, experts who spoke to KQED about these types of arguments stressed that conversations are more likely to spiral when individuals feel their beliefs — and their identity — are consequently being rejected by their family.

 Of course, Crouch said, there is always the option not to engage, and no one should be obligated to put themselves in a situation that could be harmful or even dangerous.
-(To that end, check out KQED’s 2020 guide to diplomatically declining a family visit over the holidays.)
+(To that end, check out KQED’s 2020 guide to diplomatically declining a family visit over the holidays, even at short notice.)

 For those who want to spend time with loved ones but have trepidations about doing so, we’ve gathered support and guidance from Bay Area family therapists on getting through the holiday season when conflict seems imminent.